 - The triage space is both large and flexible enough to act as a command centre in the event of a disaster or pandemic.

 What are mock rooms?

+What are mock rooms?
 Mock rooms are life-size model mock-ups of key spaces in the new St. Paul’s Hospital.
 They are used to fine-tune designs and catch any issues before the hospital is built.
 Designs are subject to change.
-To learn more about the new St. Paul’s Hospital room mock-ups, click here.
+Want to watch more mock room tours?
+Click here.